kittha/scripts_shell-script/README.md

 - in bash terminal type command `chmod u+x clone-gh-prod-to-sandbox-env-script.sh`
 - right click file then click "Run as a program"
 - program will set new remote origin of sandbox repo & clone sandbox remote repo to local repo.
 ---

+## "viteReactJsSetupScript.sh"
+- set project-name and run.
+This script will create Vite React JS app for you.
+### How to use (in Bash or POSIX Compliant Shells)
+- in bash terminal type command `chmod u+x viteReactJsSetupScript.sh`
+- right click file then click "Run as a program"
+- program will open terminal -> ask for project name -> then setup automatically.
+---